MartinusR/one-dark-colorblind-syntax/README.md

-## One Dark Colorblind Syntax theme
+## One Dark Colorblind Syntax theme for Atom

 This theme is very similar to [One Dark](https://github.com/atom/atom/tree/master/packages/one-dark-syntax), modifying the color for **types** and **function calls** to be more colorblind-friendly, at least to my eyes.